 The Nomination and Remuneration Committee has performed work in accordance with the scope of responsibilities as assigned by the Board of Directors and as prescribed in the Nomination and Remuneration Committee's Charter.
-In 2023, a total of 2 Nomination and Remuneration Committee's meetings were held with all members present in every meeting.
-The meetings were conducted to consider and proceed with the following matters:
+In 2024, a total of 2 Nomination and Remuneration Committee's meetings were conducted to consider and proceed with the following matters:

-- Considered the structure and composition of the Board of Directors and qualifications, as well as the appropriateness of knowledge and experience of the directors and the President. - 2.
-Determined the Company's Board of Directors structure including additional committees commensurated with the nature and size of business and qualifications of each director in terms of knowledge, skill, experience, specific capabilities which are beneficial to the company's business.
+- Considered the structure and composition of the Board of Directors and qualifications, as well as the appropriateness of knowledge and experience of the directors and the President. - Determined the Company's Board of Directors structure including additional committees commensurated with the nature and size of business and qualifications of each director in terms of knowledge, skill, experience, specific capabilities which are beneficial to the company's business.

 - 3. Considered, selected, and nominated a person equipped with the qualifications, knowledge and capability suitable to the Company's business for the director position and proposed to the Board of Directors for consideration and endorsement and then at the shareholders' meeting for consideration on appointment. - 4.
 Considered and agreed to propose to the Board of Director's consideration not to receive the allocation of directors' remuneration (the Board of Director's bonus). - 5.
-Evaluated the president's performance for the year 2022, allocated his remuneration in accordance with the specified criteria, and proposed the results to the Board of Directors for endorsement. - 6.
-Considered the budget of directors' remuneration, consisting of monthly remuneration, bonus, and meeting fees for the year 2 0 2 3 by taking into account the average remuneration of the same industry, the average remuneration of the listed companies, the average remuneration of the companies with similar revenues and profits, workloads and the scope of responsibilities of the Board of Directors, to be proposed to the Board of Directors and then at the shareholders' meeting for approval. - 7.
-Considered the criteria for assessing the president's performance and setting his remuneration for the year 2023 and proposed that to the Board of Directors for endorsement. - 8.
+Evaluated the president's performance for the year 2023, allocated his remuneration in accordance with the specified criteria, and proposed the results to the Board of Directors for endorsement. - 6.
+Considered the budget of directors' remuneration, consisting of monthly remuneration, bonus, and meeting fees for the year 2024 by taking into account the average remuneration of the same industry, the average remuneration of the listed companies, the average remuneration of the companies with similar revenues and profits, workloads and the scope of responsibilities of the Board of Directors, to be proposed to the Board of Directors and then at the shareholders' meeting for approval. - 7.
+Considered the criteria for assessing the president's performance and setting his remuneration for the year 2024 and proposed that to the Board of Directors for endorsement. - 8.
 Reviewed and amended the Nomination and Remuneration Committee's Charter so as to enhance its coverage and clarity in correspondence with amendments of law.